Esmond Romilly: London

 The couple remained in Bayonne since Romilly hoped to return to Spain to report on the war.
 Thwarted by his failure to obtain a visa, he worked on Boadilla, an account of his experiences fighting with the English brigades.
 He secured a publisher's advance of £50, which he rapidly lost through an unwise gambling scheme.
 Mitford was now several months pregnant, and they decided to return to London to a flat in Rotherhithe in the East End that a friend had made available.
 The ground floor of the building operated as a casino, and Romilly worked there as a croupier before landing a more regular job as a copywriter with the advertising firm Graham & Gillies.

 Boadilla was published in the autumn of 1937, but initial sales were poor.
 In December, a baby daughter named Julia Decca was born but failed to survive a measles epidemic that broke out in the spring of 1938.
 The baby died on 28 May.
 The stricken couple abandoned their London life and fled to Corsica, where they spent the summer in a cheap hotel and eked out their savings.
 In September, they returned to London, to a room in the Marble Arch area, but could not settle into a regular life.
-The opportunity to escape came in the form of an windfall from a Mitford trust fund, which on Mitford's twenty-first birthday provided a sum of £100: enough, they decided, to purchase cheap tickets for America with some to spare.
-On 18 February 1939, after throwing a farewell party for their friends, the pair left England for good, aboard the SS Aurania, their destination being New York.
+The opportunity to escape came in the form of a windfall from a Mitford trust fund, which, on Mitford's twenty-first birthday, provided a sum of £100: enough, they decided, to purchase cheap tickets for America with some money to spare.
+On 18 February 1939, after throwing a farewell party for their friends, the pair left England for good aboard the SS Aurania, their destination being New York.